Texas, other GOP-led states sue over program to give immigrant spouses of US citizens legal status

 The Department of Homeland Security and the White House did not immediately respond to a request for comment from The Associated Press.

+In a post on X, Florida Attorney General Ashley Moody said her state is challenging the parole in place policy because she believes the Biden administration “is illegally using ‘parole’ in a systematic way to advance their open-borders agenda.”

-The bipartisan immigration and criminal justice organization FWD.us noted the timing of the lawsuit, which was filed on the night Kamala Harris accepted the Democratic nomination for president, and said the program is in compliance with the law,
+The bipartisan immigration and criminal justice organization FWD.us said the program is in compliance with the law and noted the timing of the lawsuit — as Vice President Kamala Harris accepted the Democratic nomination for president.

 “The only motivation behind this lawsuit is the cruelty of tearing families apart and the crass politics of hoping a judge might do the bidding of the anti-immigrant movement,” the organization said in a statement.